RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

     ![update_available-1](/images/rs/update_available-1.png?width=1346&height=1600)

-## Upgrading the Module for the Database
+## Upgrading the module for the database

 {{< note >}}
 After you upgrade the module for a database, the database shards are restarted.